StuartMacKay/checklisting/README.rst

     a network of databases hosted by WorldBirds (BirdLife International), with good coverage of countries around the Mediterranean and Africa.

-The eBird API only provider checklist records for up to the past 30 days so the scrapers must be run on a regular basis.
+The eBird API only provides checklist records for up to the past 30 days so the scrapers must be run on a regular basis.
 They are intended to provide a continuous update of records and so are ideal for mirroring subsets of the records available (for a given region for example) so you don't have to